aiven/aiven-docs/docs/products/caching/howto/migrate-redis-aiven-via-console.md

 title: Migrate from Redis®* to Aiven for Caching using Aiven Console
 ---

-Redis®* is an open-source, in-memory data structure store used as a database, cache, message broker, and streaming engine.
+import ConsoleLabel from "@site/src/components/ConsoleIcons"

-Migrating your Redis®* databases, whether on-premise or cloud-hosted, to Aiven for Redis®* managed service is straightforward.
-The Aiven console provides a guided wizard to assist you with the migration process.
+Migrate your Redis®* databases, whether on-premise or cloud-hosted, to Aiven for Caching, using Aiven Console's guided wizard.

 :::important
 Migrating from Google Cloud Memorystore for Redis is not currently